SSbug696/web_crawler_detection/README.md

 # Web crawler and parsers detection

 ### Module on the LUA for detecting robots search engines.
-Can detect parsing the site and block IP
+Can detect parsing the site and block IP.
+Protection of the site from parsing

 access - defines and logs the crawler